perfana/perfana-docs/docs/demo.md

 ![Running test](images/running-test.png)

-Clicking on the test run will open the running test view.
-The view has two tabs:
-* Key metrics: shows the configured key metrics for this test.
-See [Key metrics configuration](https://perfana.github.io/perfana-docs/docs/testconfiguration/testconfiguration.html#key-metrics)
-* Dashboard: show the configured dashboards for this test.
-See [Grafana dashboards configuration](https://perfana.github.io/perfana-docs/docs/testconfiguration/testconfiguration.html#grafana-dashboards)

 The Key metrics and Grafana dashboards can be viewed and configured via the items in the `settings` section in the sidebar.